wcabus/doom-sharp/README.md

 ```

 ## Progress
-Loading the original WAD files should work, although I've only tested the shareware WAD for now.
+Loading the original WAD files should work, only the shareware and retail WADs have been tested.

 The demo games are not running as they should yet, the commands seem to be out of sync somehow.
 You can start your own game, and probably play the entire first episode!

-Without sound or music however.
+What does not yet work:
+* Finishing an episode and going to the next one
+* Returning from the secret level
+* The automap
+* Cheats (hah!)
+* Messages when you pick up items
+* Network support (not the focus of this port, but who knows)